apphiaWang/cmpt732_nyc_cab/tips.md

 ---
 layout: page
-title: Tip Analysis
+title: New York Cab Tip Analysis
 ---

 As I came from a non-tipping country, I am very interested in analyzing tips of NYC so I can know how much tip is appropriate for a ride.
 Meanwhile, analyzing tips is also useful for city administrators and cab venodrs.
 It can provide them with economic information to adjust drivers' wages or cab fares in order to maximize revenue.

-My Guess for factors affecting tipping are:
-- **passenger's income**: if the trip ends at financial districts, we might assume the passenger are wealthy and tip more;
-- **economic situation**: maybe during the covid pandemic, passengers will tip less due to the economic recession;
-- **passenger's satisfaction to the trip**: a matter of course, but it seems we cannot find sufficient information from our dataset to demonstrate this;

 For this project, I will first do some general analysis about the relationship between tipping and other features, then try to construct a model to predict the tip of a trip.

 ## 1. ETL

 ### 1.1.
-Data Filtering
-Please check [].
+Features Selection

+My Guess for factors affecting tipping are:
+- **economic situation**: maybe after 2020, passengers will tip less due to the economic recession caused by covid, so time features like _year_, _month_, will be useful;
+- **passenger's income**: can be reflected by the _pick-up/drop-off location_.If the trip ends at financial districts, we might assume the passenger are wealthy and tip more;
+- **passenger's satisfaction to the trip**: a matter of course, but it seems we cannot find sufficient information from our dataset to demonstrate this;

 ### 1.2.
 Further ETL for Tips

 - **payment type = 1**:<br>
     The dataset only records tips paid by credit card.
 - **Tip Ratio/Percentage**:<br>
-    According to [New York Official Guide](https://www.nycgo.com/plan-your-trip/basic-information/tipping-sales-tax#:~:text=Taxi%20drivers%3A%2015%E2%80%9320%20percent,check%20staff%2C%20are%20always%20appreciated.), the tipping to cab driver should be 15–20 percent of total fare.
-So here we count the `100*tip_amount/(total_amount - tip_amount)` as the tip percent.
+    Here we count the `100*tip_amount/(total_amount - tip_amount)` as the tip percent.
 - **Tip Range**:<br>
     In addition tip percentage directly, I also determine the tip range to help visualize the massive data.
 - **Pickup/Dropdown location**:<br>